Group alleges US firm’s tanker illicitly traded Iran oil

 In separate Planet Labs satellite images from Jan.
 16, the Virgo appears to be loading crude oil from Iran’s Khargh Island, its main oil distribution terminal in the Persian Gulf.
 Tracking data separately shows the vessel near Khargh around that time before heading to Singapore.

-United Nations records show the Virgo’s owners as a company called Kondinave SA, based in Piraeus, Greece.
-An employee who answered the phone referred questions to an email account that did not immediately respond.
+United Nations records show the Virgo’s owners as a company out of Suriname, which could not be immediately reached for comment.

 Iran’s mission to the United Nations also did not respond to a request for comment.

-Note: This story has been corrected to show the Virgo is a Panamanian-flagged ship owned by a company in Suriname.